Take434/Appollon/README.md

 ## Tech-Stack

 We utilize Next.js with Tailwind.
 Our Database is implemented via Prisma.
-Read more about the frameworks an libraries used in thsi project in this repository's wiki.
+Read more about the frameworks an libraries used in the project in this repository's wiki.

 ## Dev Setup